 Instagram feed (profile) videos can only be 1 minute long.
 Assuming again that our staple piece of content (our long video) contains 5 main points, we can divide these into 5 videos that are up to 1 minute each.
 IG videos that work the best are square ones that have a top border headline and captions on the bottom.

-With Zubtitle, you can trim your video down to 1-min. clips, then in just a few clicks, output a square video with headline and captions.
+With Duplikit’s Video to Micro-Video feed, you can submit your main video, choose the portion of your video you want to share on Instagram, and Duplikit will spit out a square video with headline and captions.
 Repeat this for each of your video’s points to turn one video into 5+ micro-videos quickly, and share them over the course of several days on IG!

 You can also repurpose the points in your video as Instagram Stories.
 While IG stories are 15 seconds each, Instagram allows you to upload up to 1-minute which will be automatically spliced into four Stories.